2018 Getting to Zero Status Update and Zero Energy Buildings List

 We are pleased to share the latest Getting to Zero Status Update and Zero Energy Buildings List, which summarizes the growth and trends from nearly 500 certified, verified and emerging zero energy projects across the United States and Canada.
 In the first Getting to Zero Status Update, published in 2012, we reported on 60 commercial and multifamily buildings or projects.
 The 2018 list reflects a steep curve upward with our count increasing over 700% in six years.

-Join us for a webinar on Thursday, March 6 at 10:00 a.m.
-(PST) to learn more from the 2018 Getting to Zero Status Update and Zero Energy Buildings List.
-Register now
+Learn more from the 2018 Getting to Zero Status Update and Zero Energy Buildings List.
+Watch the webinar